 - deploying Europol mobile offices to the field for operations, giving live access to Europol’s secure information exchange network and databases;

 - providing support for judicial cooperation and for the tackling of other related criminal activities uncovered in the course of investigations, such as money laundering.

-AP Checkpoint supports the targeting and dismantling of organised criminal networks involved in migrant smuggling, focusing on geographical criminal hubs and hotspots.
+AP Migrant Smuggling supports the targeting and dismantling of organised criminal networks involved in migrant smuggling, focusing on geographical criminal hubs and hotspots.

 Facilitating irregular migration into and within the EU is a highly attractive business for criminal networks and is the fastest growing criminal market in Europe, with most significant growth since 2015.

 Outlaw motorcycle gangs (OMCGs) and their criminal activities are the specialist subject of AP Monitor.
 Although the Hells Angels, Bandidos and Outlaws are the most well-known and high-profile, all gangs suspected of committing criminal offences within Europol's mandate fall under the FP’s activities.

 Analysis Project MTIC (Missing Trader Intra Community Fraud) helps with identifying and dismantling organised criminal networks involved in cross-border VAT fraud, and the tracing and confiscating of the proceeds of MTIC fraud.
 MTIC is committed through a chain of linked companies when the fraudsters sell goods or services from one EU country to another, taking advantage of the fact that it is legitimate not to charge VAT on such cross-border transactions.
 When these transactions are conducted domestically on a Member State’s territory, VAT becomes chargeable.
 In these schemes, instead of declaring this tax to the fiscal authorities, those behind the company disappear with the tax collected from its customer.